somari-io/www/content/blog/acaps-data/index.md

 ## Direct Download

 You can browse the [list of data sets](https://www.acaps.org/en/data).
 Once you select a dataset the side panel allows you to download it.
-You might want to set the appropriate the data range before downloading the data.
-It takes a seconds for the downloads to start since the data file is generated on the fly (for datasets with date range selection).
+You might want to set the appropriate date range before downloading the data.
+It takes a few seconds for the downloads to start since the data file is generated on the fly (for datasets with date range selection).
 The side panel is also where you will get access to the codebooks and methology notes.

 You can find out more about how some of these datasets in the [Thematics section](https://www.acaps.org/en/thematics) of the ACAPS website.